Gizmo-Verindipencil/Aow3-Name-Replacer/README.md

 ![image](Image/title.png)

+## Summary
+AoW3-Name-Replacer is a tool to replace the name of AoW3 hero units.

-## Introduction
+## What's AoW3
 Age of Wonders III is a turn-based strategy game developed by Triumph Studios in the Netherlands.
 In this game, various hero units appear as faction leaders.
 Those hero units can be customized by you, and you can create your own original hero unit.
 Then you can give names to the hero units you create.
 However, multibyte characters cannot be used in names.

-## Summary
-AoW3-Name-Replacer is a tool to replace the name of a hero unit.

 ## Usage
 1. Start the game and create a custom hero unit.
 (Do not remember to save it.)